Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 - A Snowflake Account or [Trial Account](signup.snowflake.com), any edition will do as the scripts will run on any edition.
 - Login to Snowflake account that has ACCOUNTADMIN role access (Note: Free Trial accounts provide this automatically)
 - [SnowSQL installed](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html)
+- Snowsight or Classic Ui will be used in these examples.

+>aside negative
+> VS Code Snowflake Extension Note: If you are using VS Code Snowflake Extension to view the code and run it, the SHA1_BINARY fields will not display correctly.

 ### What You Will Build
 - This lab will walk you through the process of deploying a sample ELT data pipeline utilizing the techniques for incremental processing using logical partitions andn the repeatable processing patterns.